kammitama5/kammitama5.github.io/_posts/2024-04-30-Tuesday-April-30th.md

 but at the time, the Maths department said "that sounds like something you should talk to the computer science department about" and the CS department said "that sounds like a Maths thing".
 No such field really existed back then.
 So that was really interesting, because there's literally a Computational Mathematics building on Caltech's campus, now.
+- Also, Caltech had Mongolian BBQ in their cafeteria, so I fulfilled my desire to get some of that while in SoCal.
+I think I looked it up and I'm also pretty close to one where I'll be staying in the Bay over summer, too.
+One of my friends is moving to the bay to start a full-time gig in Mt View around the time I'll be there, so I hope to catch up with them, too!
+I also have at least four other people to catch up with during the summer, so we'll see how that goes!
 - I seem to have a lot of friends like that, to be honest, or maybe I just draw in people like that into my life.
 They're always "early" in terms of how they think, their perspectives, and often it can be quite painful and unfair when people just don't get why you think something is important / necessary.
 If I had a dollar for every time I had a story like that...